 Therefore in instances where a navigator may not be aware of the “all other” display mode for a particular type, there is a possibility that a close inspection of the planned route and any deviations or dangers, maybe missed.

 ECDIS are built-in with extremely accurate predictive manoeuver capabilities, such as but not limited to a predicted path, trial maneuver, docking mode, man overboard, search and rescue manoeuvers.

 However there was tangible evidence seen on very low awareness on these capabilities, and rarely were navigators observed to undertake predictive manoeuver trials, especially in areas where “point of no return” were marked.

 There were very few occasions seen where practice for special manoeuvers were included in ECDIS operation and familiarization checklists.

 Scale and Zoom Facility

-During surveys, there were little awareness seen on the “compilation scale” for electronic navigation charts, and navigators were seen to use the zoom function to a scale larger than the compilation scale, often resulting in a false impression about the reliability of the charted data.
+During surveys, there was little awareness seen on the “compilation scale” for electronic navigation charts, and navigators were seen to use the zoom function to a scale larger than the compilation scale, often resulting in a false impression about the reliability of the charted data.
 It is also possible that some charted features may not be displayed while zoomed in, in view of the scale minimum attribute of the electronic chart.
 Navigators are thus warned that zoon in functions must be used intermittently and only for very short periods of time.

-Navigators should always cross check ECDIS information with the other sources and most importantly, a visual lookout, as ‘human eyes are the most valuable tool at a mariner’s disposal’.
+Navigators should always cross-check ECDIS information with the other sources and most importantly, a visual lookout, as ‘human eyes are the most valuable tool at a mariner’s disposal’.